-Initial dosage: how much rectal diazepam is given initially?
-(Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam?
+Initial dosage: how much rect al diazepam is g given initially?
+(Note recommended number of milligrams for th is person)

+What are the usual reactions to rectal diazepam?

 What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?

 Can a second dose of rectal diazepam be given?

+If Yes, after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place)

+Yes/No

+How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long)

+When should the person's usual doctor be consulted?

+When should 999 be dialled for emergency help?

+- if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No - Other (Please give details)

+Who Should:

-Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?
-When should 999 be dialled for emergency help? when should 399 be dialied for emergency help: if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: Wile Should. administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex):
+- administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): - witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex):

-Who/where needs to be inform ned?
+Who/where needs to be i nformed?

 Parent Tel:

 Prescribing Doctor: Tel:

 Other: Tel:

-Precautions: under what ci rcumstances should recta al diazepam not be used? ( or

-example, Oral Diazepam alre ady administered within the lastminutes)

-All occasions when rectal d iazepam is administered ı nust be recorded on the "R ecord of
+at circumstances should red a already administered within t • ? (for

-Use of Rectal Diazepam" log g sheet (Appendix 12)

-This plan has been agre ed by the following:
+Use of Rectal Diazepam tal diazepam is administered " log sheet (Appendix 12) ngreed by the following: I must be recorded on the "Record of

-p-

-Prescribing Doctor
+- Signature Date

+) trained to administer r -

 Name Signature Date

-Authorised person(s) tra nined to administer red ctal diazepam

-Name Signature Date

-Name Signature Date

 Parent

-i dient

 Name Signature Date

-Headteacher/Medical Co ordinator
+Headteacher/Medica I Coordinator

 Name Signature Date

-This form should be available at school. every medical review of the pa atient and copies held by the GF and the
+This form should be availab school. le at every medical review of the patient and copies held by the GP and the

 Expiry date of this form:

-Copy holders to be notified of
+Copy holders to be notifie d of any changes by: